Marvic Leonen: Government chief peace negotiator (2010–2012)

-Associate Justice of the Philippines (since 2012)
+Controversies on Academic Integrity and Legal Ethics

+The controversy involving Leonen arose from the 2010 statement issued by 37 professors of the University of the Philippines College of Law concerning allegations of plagiarism in a Supreme Court decision in Vinuya v.
+Executive Secretary.
+Leonen, then Dean of the UP College of Law, submitted the statement to the Supreme Court, which later initiated an administrative inquiry regarding the professors’ conduct and professional obligations as members of the Bar.

+In December 2010, a separate issue emerged after a lawyers’ group questioned citation practices in Leonen’s 2004 article “Weaving Worldviews: Implications of Constitutional Challenges to the Indigenous Peoples Rights Act of 1997.”
+Leonen stated that some sources had not been properly attributed due to an error and offered to resign as Dean.

+Associate justice (2012–present)

-On November 21, 2012, President Benigno Aquino III appointed Leonen as the 172nd Associate Justice of the Supreme Court of the Philippines at the age of 49, making him the youngest justice named to the Court since 1938.
+On November 21, 2012, President Benigno Aquino III appointed Leonen as the 172nd associate justice of the Supreme Court of the Philippines.
+At age 49, he became the youngest justice named to the Court since 1938.

 In Belgica v.
-Executive Secretary, tin which the Court declared the Priority Development Assistance Fund unconstitutional, Leonen wrote a separate concurring opinion supporting this.
+Executive Secretary, where the Court declared the Priority Development Assistance Fund unconstitutional, Leonen wrote a separate concurring opinion.
 He stated, "A member of the House of Representatives or a Senator is not an automated teller machine from which the public can withdraw funds for sundry private purposes."

-In civil law, Leonen penned, Tan-Andal v.
-Andal, which removed the requirement of medical or expert witnesses for declaring a marriage null due to psychological incapacity under the Family Code.
-The new rule requires only totally antagonistic personality structures, resulting in the inevitable breakdown of the marriage.
-The incapacity to fulfill essential marital obligations need only be manifest specifically toward that spouse to declare the marriage void ab initio.
+In civil law, Leonen penned the decision in Tan-Andal v.
+Andal, which removed the requirement of medical or expert witnesses to declare a marriage null due to psychological incapacity under the Family Code.
+The new rule requires only totally antagonistic personality structures that result in the inevitable breakdown of the marriage.
+Furthermore, the incapacity to fulfill essential marital obligations needs only to manifest specifically toward that spouse for the marriage to be declared void ab initio.

 Dissents

 Leonen has frequently issued dissenting opinions in Supreme Court cases.
 In an interview with Rappler, he stated that while his point of view might often be "before its time," he is not frustrated by dissenting, as the reasoning in his dissent might be relied upon by the majority in the future, citing Holmes' dissent in Abrams v.
 United States as an example.

 Among Leonen's notable dissents is his argument in Disini v.
 Secretary of Justice that criminal libel and cyberlibel are unconstitutional vestiges of American and Spanish colonialism.
 He is also noted for his dissent in Republic v.
-Sereno, calling the majority's decision a "legal abomination."
-In Lagman vs. Pimentel III, a case addressing the legality of extending martial law and suspending the privilege of the writ of habeas corpus in Mindanao, Leonen explained that Congress had abused its discretion because there was no proper presentation of facts, no examination of the allegations by the military, and no ascertainment of why a longer extension was needed despite the continued declaration of military victory.
+Sereno, where he called the quo warranto ruling "a legal abomination" that "creates a precedent that gravely diminishes judicial independence."
+In Lagman v.
+Pimentel III, a case addressing the legality of extending martial law and suspending the privilege of the writ of habeas corpus in Mindanao, Leonen explained that Congress had abused its discretion because there was no proper presentation of facts, no examination of the allegations by the military, and no ascertainment of why a longer extension was needed despite the continued declaration of military victory.